 If you've worked with us or read our Delivery Guide you'll know how much importance we place on how we deliver content.
 The Delivery Guide is a resource that compliments our toolkit and has been co-designed to ensure we promote positive outcomes and reduce the risk of causing harm to young people.
-This is backed up by research, first hand experience and views of those in the sector.
+This is supported by research, first hand experience and views of those in the sector.

 The dream team activity can be impactful tool; however, discussing your personal support network can be a sensitive subject.
 This can depend on your client's current support network, previous experience with people close to them or what's currently going on in their lives.
 When using this tool, professional judgement and knowing your client is essential.